 Use specialized digital marketing tools, or even just check your competitors’ websites every 2 weeks.
 You’ll learn about their promos and even ideas that you can then use in your own businesses.
 We even recommend that our clients sign up for their competitor’s email newsletter!

 The idea isn’t to steal whatever idea your competitors are using, but rather to gather inspiration and stay on top of the industry.
 If you’re running a holiday promotion for 10% off your services while another HVAC business in your area is offering 25% off, there’s no question that people are going to flock to your competition.

 10. Set a Budget and Make a Plan for Marketing

 Have you heard the saying “failing to plan is planning to fail”?
 It’s completely true.

-If you don’t have at least a quarterly marketing and promotions plan and a proposed budget, you’re going to lose focus pretty quick and find it hard to measure your wins (and leads) along the way.
+If you don’t have at least a quarterly marketing and promotions plan and a proposed budget, you’re going to lose focus pretty quickly and find it hard to measure your wins (and leads) along the way.

-These Tips Will Get You Leads
+These Tips Will Get You HVAC Leads

 The Internet is always changing, which means you have to do everything you can to get noticed.
 There are countless marketing strategies available to you, and it can be overwhelming to try and figure out what to do.
 Use these tips to put your website, and your business, ahead of the competition.